mrcsparker/activerecord-jdbc-import/README.md

 ## TODO

+* Support more column types.
+Right now, this gem expects text and numeric fields.
 * The `id` column is currently ignored.
 The library assumes that `id` is going to be autoincremented.
 Make this optional.
 * Test with more databases.
 Right now, Teradata, MySQL, and SQLite3 are all working.